wowserhq/wowser/README.md

 ## Background

-Wowser is a proof-of-concept of getting a tripple A game to run in a webbrowser, attempting to tackle a wide variety of challenges: data retrieval, socket connections, cryptography, 3d graphics, binary data handling, background workers and audio, to name a few.
+Wowser is a proof-of-concept of getting a triple-A game to run in a webbrowser, attempting to tackle a wide variety of challenges: data retrieval, socket connections, cryptography, 3d graphics, binary data handling, background workers and audio, to name a few.

 ## Features